 These tips are for those looking to boondock or disperse camp.
 They are also for the people who don’t have or choose not to run generators and opt for total electrical independence by running on only solar power.

 A fan is crucial for staying cool during the day and also sleeping at night, but most fan motors can drain batteries quickly.
 Thankfully, there’s one that uses minimal power and still moves a good volume of air.
 The O2 Cool fan fits this bill and it doesn’t drain the bank either.

-This fan can run on D batteries if you need it to or you can plug it into your inverter and it’ll run with a low amp draw because of the patented fan blade design.
+This fan will run on D batteries or it can be plugged into your inverter and it’ll run with a low amp draw because of the patented fan blade design.
 This fan is a must-have for hot days, especially if you have pets.

 This roof fan gets installed right into your RV roof vent.
-It runs off your 12-volt system and is also super efficient so you don’t have to worry about the batteries being drained during the day or middle of the night.
+It runs off your 12-volt system and is also super efficient, so you don’t have to worry about the batteries being drained during the day or in the middle of the night.

-These fans are really helpful for staying cool when you’re parked somewhere where you don’t want to keep your windows open all the way.
+These fans come in handy when you’re parked somewhere where you don’t want to keep your windows open all the way.
 Just keep one or two windows cracked or another vent open and run the fan.
 This will cause a negative pressure drawing air into the rig and then exhausting it.

 At night, switch it to “reverse” mode and it will take the cooler outside air and push it into the RV with a positive pressure.
 These fans can be a little pricey but are well worth it as air movement is the key to keeping a space cool.

 The obvious benefit of an awning is that it will create a nice shaded area for you to sit outside and enjoy a breeze on a hot day, but there is another bonus that everyone might not realize.
 By shading a side of your RV, you are helping prevent it from heating up inside as quickly.